Should You Pick Up Your Dog’s Poop?

 - Flush it.
 Yes, you read that right.
 If you’re up for it, you can flush your dog’s waste down your toilet with a water-soluble bag like this one on Amazon.
 Caveats: This isn’t a good option for septic systems and you should never flush cat poop down the toilet!

 - Purchase compostable bags.
 Compostable bags like these from Amazon will truly break down because of their plant-based make up.
 While it may not be the best of all solutions, it’s still better than a traditional plastic bag.
+Still curious?
+Check out these genius ways to clean up dog poop.

 Conclusion: There is currently no one perfect solution for what to do with dog poo, but hopefully, as innovative solutions remain a currency of success, smart people will find solutions for the dog poo conundrum in the near future.